 All business owners face certain risks the moment they open for business.
-The risk of losing capital if your business fails can be a daunting topic to deal with but in most cases the business owner has written a clear business plan to help them project their financial needs for many years to come.
-What should be considered just as important however is the risk of taking a huge financial hit resulting from an action being brought against the business by a customer or vendor?
+The risk of losing capital if your business fails can be a daunting topic to deal with but in most cases, the business owner has written a clear business plan to help them project their financial needs for many years to come.
+What should be considered just as important however is the risk of taking a huge financial hit resulting from an action being brought against the business by a customer or vendor.
+To financially survive a legal action, you must have commercial general liability to protect you and your business.

 Things can go wrong in any business, and the best and most economical way to protect the business is with proper insurance coverage with adequate limits.
 Commercial General Liability (CGL) is considered the cornerstone of business insurance.
 This coverage is typically packaged with Commercial Property coverage, but can also be purchased as a stand-alone policy.
 For instance, many independent contractors that do not have a lot of equipment will purchase a stand-alone CGL.
 In any case, the CGL forms the cornerstone of every commercial insurance program.